 The Extremely High-Cost Threshold (EHCT) is a key part of the subgrantee selection process.
 South Dakota is aware of locations that are expected to be of extremely high cost for Priority Broadband Deployment Projects.
-Therefore, the Broadband Team will evaluate EHCT on a case by case basis as applications are submitted to determine instances where BEAD funding may be allocated to Other Last-Mile Projects.
+Therefore, the Broadband Team will evaluate EHCT once applications are submitted to determine instances where BEAD funding may be allocated to Other Last-Mile Projects.
+As applications come in, the Broadband Team will develop a better understanding of bids and cost to evaluate the EHCT based on the information received.